vanGoghhh/tp/docs/DeveloperGuide.md

 #### 6.3.10 Use case: UC10 - List jobs

-Similar to UC02, except user will request to list jobs and CANdidates will show a list of jobs instead.
+Similar to UC02, except user will request to list jobs.

 #### 6.3.11 Use case: UC11 - Delete a job